 Today’s photos are from this date in 2014 while wrapping up our six-week stay in Maui, Hawaii.
 For more on that day’s story, including our final expenses for the stay, please click here.

-We ended up having to return to our original hotel in Mumbai which informed us they were closing the next day.
-For that full story, please click here.
-It was a nightmare, to say the least.
+We ended up having to return to our original hotel in Mumbai, which informed us they were closing the next day.
+It was a nightmare.
 We haven’t forgotten a minute of those first few days until we eventually settled in this hotel.
+For that whole story, please click here.

-In yesterday’s post, I whinged, whined, and complained over issues we encounter each day, mainly with other guests not wearing masks and social distancing.
-Later in the day, I felt bad for perhaps sounding ungrateful.
-The hotel staff has been excellent, albeit inconsistent at times, and the hotel itself is very fine.
+In yesterday’s post, I whinged, whined, and complained over issues we encounter daily, mainly with other guests not wearing masks and social distancing.
+Later in the day, I felt terrible for perhaps sounding ungrateful.
+The hotel staff has been excellent, albeit inconsistent at times, and the hotel itself is lovely.
 To see yesterday’s whiny post, please click here.

 Please don’t write and beat me up.
 I’ve done it enough to myself already.
 We are grateful to have been able to live in this safe, clean, air-conditioned hotel room for the past eight months, precisely 253 days to be exact, as shown above in the heading.
-We’re grateful for the kindness of the staff, the food, although limited due to our own design, the comfortable bed, and the good WiFi.
-We’re grateful we’ve been able to afford living here for what will prove to be 10 months by the time we leave, hopefully on January 12, 2021.
+We’re grateful for the staff’s kindness, the food, although limited due to our design, the comfortable bed, and the excellent WiFi.
+We’re thankful we’ve been able to afford living here for what will prove to be ten months by the time we leave, hopefully on January 12, 2021.

 At least, if we knew we couldn’t fly a few days earlier, we could redo our mindset and come up with an alternate plan, hopefully unlike the fiasco we encountered as mentioned above on March 20, 2020, in the middle of the night while exhausted and frustrated.

+We’ve both decided to temper our enthusiasm with a bit of trepidation and uncertainty in the interim.
 Over the next few days, we’ll come up with a Plan B, should we be turned away at the airport once again.
 Once we make that decision, we’ll share it with you here.
-In the interim, we’ve both decided to temper our enthusiasm with a bit of trepidation and uncertainty.

-To be able to arrive in Marloth Park, Mpumalanga, South Africa in the late afternoon of January 13, 2021, is, at this point, is a lofty dream.
+To arrive in Marloth Park, Mpumalanga, South Africa, in the late afternoon of January 13, 2021, is, at this point, a lofty dream.
 Pulling this off may prove to be a challenge.
-Thus, at this point, we’ll continue to take the necessary steps to proceed with those three flights, safely and without incident.
+Thus, at this point, we’ll continue to take the necessary steps to proceed with those three flights safely and without incident.

 Photo from one year ago today, December 1, 2019: